 Jacqueline: I’ve always wanted to work in the industry.
 It’s not that easy to get into actually.
 So I guess what I really love is trying to make a difference for a family.
 I’ve had quite a bit of experience of death in my own family, and realised that if it’s done right, then your journey – the grief journey – is so much easier.
 And the fact that you only get one chance at this.
 It’s not that you can redo it.
 The thing is that families open up their lives to us, at a really vulnerable time for them.
 And we come in as a stranger most of the time, and I think the lovely part is that we never leave as a stranger.

-There are no specific requirements for becoming a funeral director/embalmer.
+There are no specific requirements to become a funeral director/embalmer.

-However, you can complete a National Diploma in Funeral Directing or Embalming through Weltec.
+However, you can complete a New Zealand Diploma in Funeral Directing (Level 5).

-To be accepted into funeral directing and embalming courses, you must:
+To be accepted into a funeral directing and embalming course, you must:

 - be at least 20 years old